flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - if loomio is asking people to jump through too many hoops we should re-evaluate
     - how do we make sure we accomodate people's attentional needs
     - this is a larger issue with the larger confederation of co-ops, but it is an issue even internal with social.coop
-    - some people have signed up to do bridging work
+    - some people have signed up to do bridging work, but it's unclear how to manage it going forward

 - [[flancian]] should we reboot runko at some point? :)
 -- Yes we should! let's schedule that for